epocaipath/Annot-CLAM-CycleGAN/docs/README.md

 This Github is forked from  * https://github.com/mahmoodlab/CLAM* We referenced below
 Lu, M.Y., Williamson, D.F.K., Chen, T.Y. et al. Data-efficient and weakly supervised computational pathology on whole-slide images.
 Nat Biomed Eng 5, 555–570 (2021). https://doi.org/10.1038/s41551-020-00682-w

+## CycleGAN for patches

+Prepare the environment for GAN
+We tested the GAN under the environment of GAN.yaml(at docs folder)